 I drove back to Resen the same road along Pespa lakeside.
 Further on, the road to Ohrid passed through forested mountains and descended toward the Ohrid Lake.
 On a riverbank, a small church dedicated to St. Nicholas drew my attention.
 When I arrived in Ohrid, I searched for Villa Ella, located somewhere up on the hills beneath Samuel’s Fortress.
 My host Elena was very weird, but she still welcomed me with coffee, according to the Macedonian tradition.
 In the evening, I went up to Samuel’s fortress – which retained the traces of the old fortification walls on the hilltop.
 Further on, I descended through a pine forest and reached the Plaosnik church – built on the ruins of an older basilica.
 When I reached the lakeside, the Muezzin sang the call to prayer for the last time that day.

-From Prilep to Ohrid passing Bitola is my diary about the road trip and the stops I made in the southern part of Macedonia (find the version in Romanian at …).
-And here are all my Travel Diaries from the Balkan Countries (x…..).
+From Prilep to Ohrid passing Bitola is the diary about the road trip and the stops I made in the southern part of Macedonia (find the version in Romanian at Manastiri si bazare prin estul Macedoniei – II).
+The previous post can be found at From Skopje to Prilep, passing Kratovo.
+And here are all my Travel Diaries from Macedonia, the Balkan Countries (x6).

 Have you been to Macedonia or plan to go there?
 Leave a comment below this post and tell me what you liked about Macedonia or what you’re interested to see there.